 The Master Plan ensures that the public space becomes a centrepiece and significant draw card for Albury.
-The design aims to increase connection, use and visitation between the existing institutions and promotes the development of future cultural buildings to the precinct.
 The Master Plan aims to become an integrated cultural campus that supports and increases the visitation to Albury and the region.
 The proposed Master Plan provides a framework to develop the Square into a jewel in the crown of Albury as a drawcard for the region.